Fraganya/twilio-hook/README.md

 ### Other Configs

-To reflect your running environment, You can update the env parameters such as
+To reflect your running environment, you can update the env parameters such as

-#### Database
+##### Database

 - Database name
 - Database username